Feeding, Fulfilling, Training

 Infusing real work and culinary skills with biblical truth and a message of salvation and Hope makes the career training at South Side Mission a little different.
 Our graduates make the grade by giving their employers the best of themselves while they create a new history for their family.

-Due to COVID restrictions, class sizes may be smaller this year.
+Our next Culinary Arts class is slated to begin this August.
 For more information, call us at South Side Mission at (309) 676-4604.

 Feeding the hungry